 After cutting slits into the first side, the steaks were flipped over and turned ninety degrees.
 Then we made slits half the way thru on the opposite side of the steaks.

-After cutting slits into the steaks, we placed them into a bowl and covered them with the marinade.
-The steaks were marinated for four hours.
+After cutting slits into the steaks, we placed them into a large bowl and covered them with the marinade.
+The steaks were marinated in the fridge for four hours.
 You can marinate the pork overnight.

 Spicy sauce: This is really the star of the show.
 When this sauce starts to caramelize you could put it on anything.